-- The mounting structure will provide a straight and square frame for the sign.
-Height variation in any four-foot horizontal section may not exceed 1/4- inch. - The mounting structure will not give way at any unsupported points after the sign is mounted.
+- The mounting structure will provide a straight and square frame for the display.
+Height variation in any four-foot horizontal section may not exceed \(^{1}\sqrt{4}\)- inch. - The mounting structure will not give way at any unsupported points after the display is mounted.